-Discoveries await group travelers in the untrampled wilderness areas and delightful small towns of Southern Illinois
+Discoveries await group travelers in the untrampled wilderness areas and in the delightful small towns of Southern Illinois

 Covering a broad swath of Southern Illinois, the unspoiled scenery of Shawnee National Forest provides a refreshing change of pace in a state better known for its rich farmland and urban lifestyles.
 In this wooded kingdom stretching from the Ohio River in the east to the Mississippi in the west, recreation-seekers revel in geological wonders, inspiring vistas, lush canyons and rolling hills threaded with hiking paths through old-growth oak-hickory forests.